R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 -

-Use Rswitch for switching between old and new R versions RSwitch
+Consider using Rswitch for seamless switching between old and new R versions.
+RSwitch